jro31/jethro-codes/_articles/projects/meals-of-change.md

   };
 ```

-The first thing that we do within the `try` block is to call the `usePhotoUploader`, passing-in the photo (set in `props.chosenPhoto`).
+The first thing that we do within the `try` block is to call the `usePhotoUploader` hook, passing-in the photo (set in `props.chosenPhoto`).

-The `usePhotoUploader` hook is essentially the parent hook for the three actions we need to take for the photo: Calculating the checksum, getting the pre-signed URL, and resizing the photos.
+The `usePhotoUploader` hook is essentially the parent hook for the three actions we need to take for the photo before uploading it: Calculating the checksum, getting the pre-signed URL, and resizing the photo.
 It is as follows:

 ```js
 // hooks/use-photo-uploader.js